-Your canvas should be 45" x 24" total fabric, and a 3" border of that (all the way around) is for the nice framing people to have something to grab on to.
+Your canvas for your Original Art should be 45" x 24" total fabric, and a 3" border of that (all the way around) is for the nice framing people to have something to grab on to.

-From this image file I will crop out a section to send to the printer for the urn print.
+From this image file, we will crop out a section to send to the printer for the urn print.

 That's what the template is for... it shows you the area I am going to crop.
 Not the tab bits... but the main long rectangle.

 Your challenge here is to deal with 3 different compositions on the same piece:

 the original art (39" x 18") on canvas

 the prints that people can share with friends and family (the long rectangle)

 and the fact that the print rectangle gets wrapped around a box... which changes things.
 Like: you can only see 2 sides at once.
 What do you want on the front of the urn?
 How are the colors going to match up when the seams join at the back?
 Are all the important parts of your composition in the "urn" area?
 Is anything that you want on the urn-print getting chopped off with the crop?

 We're using 2 different sizes of image files at the moment.
 Until we run out of our bamboo urns and re-order them to the same size as the USA urns.